usman-naseem/Quarter-4-Learning/README.md

 - **OpenAI Agent SDK**
   - Understanding OpenAI's capabilities
   - Learning to interact with models like GPT using Python
-  - Building intelligent AI-powered applications using the OpenAI SDK
+  - Building intelligent AI-powered applications using the OpenAI Agent SDK

 ---